Tetsuya Endo (wrestler)

 Tetsuya Endo (遠藤 哲哉, Endō Tetsuya) is a Japanese professional wrestler, who has worked for DDT Pro-Wrestling (DDT) since his debut in April 2012.
-He is a three time KO-D Openweight Champion and a former four time KO-D Tag Team Champion.
+He is a three-time KO-D Openweight Champion and a former four-time KO-D Tag Team Champion.
+Endo also makes appearances for DDT's sister promotion Pro Wrestling Noah where is a former one-time GHC National Champion.